SCKelemen/clix/README.md

 required values.
 For example `demo greet` will prompt for the `name` argument before executing the command handler.

-The full runnable version of this example (including flag parsing and configuration usage) can be found in [`examples/basic`](examples/basic).
+The full runnable version of this example (including additional flags and configuration usage) can be found in [`examples/basic`](examples/basic).

 ### Static command trees